huggingface/hub-docs/docs/hub/datasets-adding.md

     <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/datasets/metadata_ui.png"/>
 </div>

+3. Write your dataset documentation in the Dataset Card to introduce your dataset to the community and help users understand how to use it.

-3. Click on the **Import dataset card template** link at the top of the editor to automatically create a dataset card template.
-Filling out the template is a great way to introduce your dataset to the community and help users understand how to use it.
+    You can click on the **Import dataset card template** link at the top of the editor to automatically create a dataset card template.
 For a detailed example of what a good Dataset card should look like, take a look at the [CNN DailyMail Dataset card](https://huggingface.co/datasets/cnn_dailymail).

 ### Dataset Viewer

 The [Dataset Viewer](./datasets-viewer) is crucial to know what the data actually look like.
 It is generally enabled by default for any dataset, depending on the dataset structure.

-Please refer to the documentation on [Dataset Structure](./datasets-structure).

-## Using Git

-Since model repos are just Git repositories, you can use Git to push your model files to the Hub.
-Follow the guide on [Getting Started with Repositories](repositories-getting-started) to learn about using the `git` CLI to commit and push your models.
+Make sure the Dataset Viewer correctly shows your data, or [Configure the Dataset Viewer](./datasets-viewer-configure).

 ## Using the `huggingface_hub` client library